Why should you ask your doctor for a PSMA PET scan?

 If your metastatic prostate cancer is PSMA+, it can help your doctor assess the progression of your disease

-Learning your PSMA status with PSMA PET scan can help inform the decisions you and your doctor will make regarding what the next best step may be in your treatment plan for your metastatic prostate cancer.
+Learning your PSMA status with a PSMA PET scan can help inform the decisions you and your doctor will make regarding what the next best step may be in your treatment plan for your metastatic prostate cancer.